 1. What are Hedge Funds?

-To hedge means to safeguard, and in the context of investing, it means to safeguard against risks.
-A hedge fund uses the funds collected from accredited investors like banks, insurance firms, High Net-Worth individuals (HNIs) & families, and endowments and pension funds.
+To hedge means to safeguard, and in the context of investing, it means to protect against risks.
+A hedge fund uses the funds collected from accredited investors like banks, insurance firms, High Net-Worth Individuals (HNIs) & families, and endowments and pension funds.
 This is the reason why these funds often function as overseas investment corporations or private investment partnerships.
 They do not need to be registered with SEBI, nor do they need to disclose their NAV periodically like other mutual funds.

 2. Who should invest in Hedge Funds?

 Hedge funds are mutual funds that are privately managed by experts.
 For this reason, they tend to be a bit on the costlier side.
 Hence, they are affordable and feasible only for the financially well-off.
 You not only have to be someone with surplus funds, but also an aggressive risk-seeker, this is because the manager buys and sells assets at dizzying speed to keep up with the market movements.

 As you know, higher the structural complexity, more the risks.
 Hence, the expense ratio (fee to the fund manager) is way more for hedge funds than regular mutual funds.
 It can range from 15% to 20% of your returns.
 So, we recommend first-time depositors to steer clear from these funds until you gain considerable experience in the field.
 Even then, it all depends on the fund manager.
 Therefore, unless you have full faith in your fund manager, investing in hedge funds can give you sleepless nights.

 3. What are the Features & Benefits of Hedge Funds?

 Hedge fund industry in India is relatively young, and it got a green flag in 2012 when the Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
 They have the following features: